stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/08-add-fractions-for-health-check.md

 functionality.
 Numerous factors including out of memory errors or a hanging process can cause the application to enter an invalid state.
 While a _readiness_ probe is only responsible for determining whether an application is in a state where it should begin to receive incoming traffic, a _liveness_ probe is used to determine whether an application is still in an acceptable state.
-If the liveness probe fails, the kubelet will destroy the pod.
+If the liveness probe fails, OpenShift will destroy the pod and replace it with a new one.

-More in depth validation can be created to not only confirm the application can be accessed, but also validate dependencies, such as databases or caches, are available.
-In our case, the inventory service uses an external database, and is one of the dependencies that should be accessible prior to an application being made available for end users.
-Otherwise, users would receive errors when performing the most common functions of the application, such as adding and removing items from their grocery list since the backend persistence store is unavailable.

-Alternate methods can also be
-implemented to manage application availability and usability when the database is not available.
-Extended validation of the application and its dependencies can be implemented using several different strategies.
-First, is to expose health checking logic within the application, such as on an HTTP endpoint on the /health context which is common feature found in a number of web frameworks including WildFly Swarm.

-Alternatively, the logic for determining application health can be delivered as a script and executed as a command against the container (See the listing below).
-A non zero exit code from the command indicates the application is no longer healthy.

 In our case we will implement the health check logic in a REST endpoint and let WildFly Swarm publish that logic on the `/health` endpoint for use with OpenShift.